 for SL PRS based Rx-Tx measurement, UE shall restart the measurement after change and the previous measurement samples are dropped.
 The SL Rx-Tx measurement period requirement due to the change applies the existing measurement period requirement, and starting point of the measurement period is after the change. (agreement in last meeting)

+The Tmeasurement delay after restarting:

+TSL Rx-Tx, restart=K+1*TSL Rx-Tx, Total , where K is the number of restarts.

 Option 2A: No need to define a limit for K (like in LTE).

 Option 2B: Maximum limit for K is defined, e.g., K≤Kmax, Kmax=TBD.